The CGC History

-Through the CGC pilot project, researchers can:
+Through the CGC, researchers can:

-- Use standard bioinformatics pipelines to perform analyses.
+Use standard bioinformatics pipelines to perform analyses.

-- Collaborate with researchers around the world.
+Collaborate with researchers around the world.

-- Access the CGC using the API as well as the visual interface.
+Access the CGC using the API as well as the visual interface.

 Enjoy free Amazon Web Services credits for both computation and storage during the evaluation period.